nrwl/nx/nx-dev/nx-dev/public/documentation/shared/getting-started/nx-and-angular.md

 - Commit a partially migrated state.
 - Change versions of packages to match org requirements.

-And, in general, it is lot more reliable for non-trivial workspaces.
+And, in general, it is a lot more reliable for non-trivial workspaces.
 Why?

 `ng update` tries to perform migration in a single go, automatically.
 This doesn't work for most non-trivial workspaces.